-Budgeted cost: £51,750
+Budgeted cost: £57,821

-Activity Evidence that supports this approach Challenge number(s) addressed Develop alternative provision for small group of students in Years 7,8 and 9.
+· · · · · · · · · · · · · · · · · · · Activity Evidence that supports this approach Challenge number(s) addressed Develop alternative provision for small group of students in Years 7,8 and 9.
 Engagement with school will improve with the opportunity to access therapy outside of a classroom environment.
 3, 5 Improve reading ages of disadvantaged students.
 Improving reading comprehension has a very high impact on student outcomes.
 1,2,3 Creation of additional Maths and English sessions for all students in Aspire time.
 (3 x 20 mins a week).
 Increased contact time with regular teacher will enable students to receive further feedback, support and opportunities to develop subject knowledge.
-1, 3 Appointment of Student Champions and LSAs - to monitor disadvantaged students.
-Mentoring and parental engagement has a moderate impact on student outcomes.
-1,2,3 Develop Maths and English Intervention Leads.
+1, 3 Develop Maths and English Intervention Leads.
 Small group tuition has a moderate impact on student outcomes.
 1 Appointment of a Catering Food Assistant Offering 121 support and Teaching Assistant Interventions carries a moderate cost and impact on student outcomes.
 2,4,5

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £75,260
+Wider strategies (for example, related to attendance, behaviour, wellbeing)

+Budgeted cost: £58,516

-Activity Evidence that supports this approach Challenge number(s) addressed Appointment of a Wellbeing Practitioner.
-Social and emotional learning has a moderate impact on student outcomes.
-3 Ensuring readiness to learn (Equipment, Uniform and Breakfast) Students likely to feel more engagement with school through an improvement in self-esteem.
+Activity Evidence that supports this approach Challenge number(s) addressed Appointment of a Deputy House Leaders.
+Increasing parental engagement is of a low cost but a moderate impact.
+Deputy House Leaders liaise with parent and students daily.
+3, 4 and 5 Ensuring readiness to learn (Equipment, Uniform and Breakfast) Students likely to feel more engagement with school through an improvement in self-esteem.
 3 and 5 Free music lessons.
 Participation in Arts opportunities has a moderate impact on student outcomes and life opportunities.
-4 Subsidised school trips.
-Participation in Arts opportunities has a moderate impact on student outcomes and life opportunities.
 4

-Student Receptionist Increasing parental engagement is of a low cost but a moderate impact.
-Student Reception liaises with parent and students daily.
-3,4,5 Appointment of Director of Inclusion and Attendance Officer Time allocated for attendance interventions, requiring parental engagement and providing addition tracking and support to students.
-1,2,4,5
+Subsidised school trips and enhance enrichment opportunities Participation in Arts opportunities has a moderate impact on student outcomes and life opportunities.
+4 Appointment of an Attendance Improvement Officer Time allocated for attendance interventions, requiring parental engagement and providing addition tracking and support to students.
+1,2,4,5 Careers advice in school Careers advice reduces the chances of NEET which is more common in PP students.
+2, 5

-Total budgeted cost: £145,222
+Total budgeted cost: £145,509